Harish-2502/CCC-Team-72/fission/README.md

 namespace and the suffix that the Kubernetes DNS uses to route services within the cluster.
 `elasticsearch-master` becomes `elasticsearch-master.elastic.svc.cluster.local`.

-The `health.py` source code checks the stato of thee ElasticSearch cluster and returns it:
+The `health.py` source code checks the state of the ElasticSearch cluster and returns it:

 Test the function:
 ```shell